danielsantander/cyberdev/kali-linux/EYNTKAM.md

 NAME   MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT
 ...
 ```

 > The column `MOUNTPOINT` is the position/location the drive was attached to the filesystem.

 ## Mounting Devices (mount)

 A storage device must be both physically and logically attached to the filesystem for the data to be available to the operating system.

 Mount pionts are locations in the directory tree where the devices area attached to.
 Two main mount opints in Linux are:

 1. `/mnt`: Usually used to mount internal hard drives.
 2. `/media`: Usually used to mount external USB devices (flash drives) and external USB hard drives.

 > The filesystems that are mounted on a system are kept in a file at `/etc/fstab/` (filesystem table) which is read by the system at every bootup.

-Example of mounting hard drive.
+Example of mouning hard drive.

 ```shell
 # mount a sbd1 hard drive to the /mnt directory, to access its content
 mount /dev/sdb1 /mnt
 ```

 ## Unmounting Devices (unmount)

 "Eject" a device to keep from causing damage to the files stored on the device.
 > Can not unmount a device that is busy, that is if the system is busy reading or writing data to the storage device.